-It is important to note that during any twelve month period, if a tenant receives three Notices to Vacate specifically for rent arrears, the landlord/agent is entitled to rely on the third notice to have the tenant vacate the property even if they pay the arrears owing. (very simply, this is a three strikes rule).
+It is important to note that during any twelve month period, if a tenant receives three Notices to Vacate specifically for rent arrears, the tenant can no longer remedy the breach.
+In simple terms – this is a three strike rule.

-If an landlord/agent issues the third and final Notice to Vacate and the tenant does not vacate the property the landlord may apply to the Magistrates Court for an Order for Vacant Possession.
+If a landlord/agent issues the third and final Notice to Vacate and the tenant does not vacate the property the landlord may apply to the Magistrates Court for an Order for Vacant Possession (eviction).
 This may also occur on any other Notice to Vacate for arrears if the arrears are not paid.

-- Contact the Tenants’ Union if you have any queries about the legality of any action taken against you.
+→ Contact the Tenants’ Union with any queries about the legality of the action taken against you.